Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-gui-opacity.jpg" alt="Opacity Slider" style="width: 25%; height: 25%"></p>

-We created a slider for the opacity.
-The `VSlider` component is used to create a slider.
+We create a slider for the opacity.
+The `VSlider` component is used to create the slider.
 The `v_model` uses the state variable `mesh_opacity` initialized to 1.0.
 The `min` is set to 0 and the `max` is set to 1.
 The `step` is set to 0.1.

 ```python
         vuetify.VSlider(